microsoft/PowerApps-TestEngine/README.md

 # Build
 dotnet build

-# Install required browsers - replace netX with actual output folder name, eg. net6.0.
+# Install required browsers - replace <net-version> with actual output folder name, eg. net6.0.
-pwsh bin\Debug\netX\playwright.ps1 install
+pwsh bin\Debug\<net-version>\playwright.ps1 install
 ```

 ### Import a sample solution

 Log in to Power Apps with a work or school organization account.
-The account used cannot have multi-factor authentication enabled for use with Power Apps.
+The account used cannot have multi-factor authentication enabled for PowerApps.
 For Microsoft employees, you will need to create a test account.

-If you need a test tenant, you can create one by visiting [this](https://cdx.transform.microsoft.com/my-tenants).
+If you need a test tenant, you can create one by visiting [this link](https://cdx.transform.microsoft.com/my-tenants).

-Import the solution of a sample(Eg. `PowerApps-TestEngine\samples\basicgallery\BasicGallery_1_0_0_2.zip`).
+Import a sample solution (eg. `PowerApps-TestEngine\samples\basicgallery\BasicGallery_1_0_0_2.zip`).
 Remember the environment that you imported the solution to.
-For information about solution import, please view [this](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions).
+For information about solution importing, please view [this](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions).
 Check [Samples Introduction](https://github.com/microsoft/PowerApps-TestEngine/blob/main/samples/SamplesIntroduction.md) for more sample solutions.

 ### Set up the config file

 Create a `config.dev.json` inside the `PowerAppsTestEngine` folder.
-(It should be next to the config.json)
+(It should be next to the config.json.)

-The contents should be a copy of config.json, like this.
+The contents should be a copy of config.json, like this:

 ```
 {
   "environmentId": "",